MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 04/02-MiniLab_Enable Azure AD Self-Service Password Reset.md

 To keep users informed about account activity, you can configure e-mail notifications to be sent when an SSPR event happens.
 These notifications can cover both regular user accounts and admin accounts.
 For admin accounts, this notification provides an additional layer of awareness when a privileged administrator account password is reset using SSPR.

-1. On the **Notifications** page from the menu in the left-hand side, configure the following options:
+1. On the **Notifications** page from the menu on the left-hand side, configure the following options:

     - Set **Notify users on password resets option** to *Yes*.